IreinStark/facebookmarketplace/MARKETPLACE_FEATURES_IMPLEMENTATION.md

 4. **Extend Features**: Well-structured code for easy extension

 ## Summary
-The Facebook Marketplace clone now includes all requested features with professional-grade implementation.
+The NEAR ME Marketplace now includes all requested features with professional-grade implementation.
 Users can delete their listings, click products to view details, visit user profiles with ratings, and enjoy a modern theme-aware interface with location search.
 The application is fully functional, secure, and ready for production use.

 All features work seamlessly together to provide a complete marketplace experience that rivals the original Facebook Marketplace functionality.